 M109A6 Paladin artillery system operation

 The crew are able to receive mission data via a secure voice and digital communications system, compute the firing data, automatically unlock the cannon from the travel lock, point the cannon and fire, and move to a new location without external technical assistance.
-Paladin M109A6 fires the first round from the move in under 60 seconds.
-The ‘shoot and scoot’ capability protects the crew from counterbattery fire.
+The M109A6 Paladin fires the first round from the move within 60 seconds.
+The ‘shoot and scoot’ capability protects the crew from counter-battery fire.

 Paladin was used in support of Operation Iraqi Freedom in March / April 2003 and in the continuing operations in Iraq, including Operation Al Fajr in Fallujah in November 2004.

-BAE Systems Land and Armaments supplied 219 modification kits for US Army Paladins which enable the use of the modular artillery charge system (MACS) and the 155mm precision-guided extended-range XM92 Excalibur projectile being developed by Raytheon and Bofors Defense of Sweden (a BAE Systems subsidiary).
+BAE Systems Land and Armaments supplied 219 modification kits for US Army Paladins, which enable the use of the modular artillery charge system (MACS) and the 155mm precision-guided extended-range XM92 Excalibur projectile being developed by Raytheon and Bofors Defense of Sweden (a BAE Systems subsidiary).
 Deliveries began in 2005.

 The vehicle’s inertial positioning and navigation system is integrated with the automatic fire control system.